IWAE-TIME/alpsim.github.io/content/install/_index.md

 ---
 linkTitle: Installation
-title: ALPS installation on Mac/Linux from sources
+title: ALPS installation
 description: "ALPS Installation"
 toc: true
 ---

+## ALPS installation on Mac/Linux from binaries

+[`pyALPS`](https://pypi.org/project/pyalps/) can be installed on most Linux and MacOS mcachines from prebuilt biniaries available on [PyPi](https://pypi.org). `pyALPS` can be installed using pip Python package manager:

+    pip install pyalps

+## ALPS installation on Mac/Linux from sources

 {{% steps %}}